Forensic Scientist

 What type of classes did you need to take to become a Forensic scientist?

-Asked by Nikkie about 11 years ago
+Asked by Nikkie over 11 years ago

 If you see the two Q&As above, you can't go wrong with science classes.
 When I was in college they didn't have courses specifically in forensic science, so that wasn't an option.
 And different agencies will have different requirements, so you might want to go online and check out the different vacancies to get some idea of what requirements are out there.